STAND. COM. REP. NO. 2371

 RE: S.B.
 No. 2677

 President of the Senate

 State of Hawaii

-Your Committee on Education, to which was referred S.B.
-No. 2579 entitled:
+Your Committee on Human Services, to which was referred S.B.
+No. 2677 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Education that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 2579, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 2579, S.D.
-1, and be referred to the Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Human Services that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 2677 and recommends that it pass Second Reading and be referred to your Committee on Judiciary.